GalaxiaGuy/GoogleUserMessagingPlatform/README.md

 [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Plugin.GoogleUserMessagingPlatform)](https://www.nuget.org/packages/Plugin.GoogleUserMessagingPlatform/)

-You must add the package to your iOS and Android head projects, as well as an shared projects you want to access the library from.
+You must add the package to your iOS and Android head projects, as well as any shared projects you want to access the library from.

 ## Implementation

 ### Android

-Uses the Android binding from Xamarin Components:
+Uses the Android UMP binding from Xamarin Components:

 https://github.com/xamarin/XamarinComponents/
 https://www.nuget.org/packages/Xamarin.Google.UserMessagingPlatform/1.0.0

 ### iOS

-Currently uses an included iOS binding.
+Uses the iOS UMP binding that is currently part of [Xamarin.Google.iOS.MobileAds](https://www.nuget.org/packages/Xamarin.Google.iOS.MobileAds/).

 ## Usage